 Denmark and Walpole provide the perfect pairing of ancient forest and magnificent coastline.
 Tranquil inlets complete the picture, allowing endless possibilities.
 Find stunning accommodation in Denmark & Walpole to enhance your stay.

-The Valley of the Giants Tree Top Walk is a must-experience in the Southern Forests region.
+The Valley of the Giants Tree Top Walk, easily accessible from Walpole, is a must-experience in the Southern Forests region.
 Walking along a suspension bridge, 40 metres above ground, amongst the giant tingle trees will most certainly give you goose bumps.
 If you’re not into heights, the Ancient Empire Walk at ground level provides another perspective of these awe-inspiring giants.
 Explore the estuaries on an eco-cruise, visit the Denmark bush maze, or head to Bartholemew’s Meadery and see the bees in action.

 Some of Australia’s most photogenic beaches can be found a short drive from Denmark.
 Our favourites include Greens Pool, William Bay, Madfish Bay, Peaceful Bay and Elephant Rocks.
 Enjoy swimming, hiking, surfing, fishing and whale watching.
 Take a scenic drive around William Bay National Park, Ocean Beach, Wilson Head and Wilson Inlet or step it up a notch with a 4WD eco tour to West Cape Howe.
-Canoe or kayak on the Nornalup Inlet or walk one of the last sections of the Bibbulman Track (link to Blog 20/09/18) and see wildflowers from mid-winter through to late summer
+From Walpole, canoe or kayak on the Nornalup Inlet or walk one of the last sections of the Bibbulman Track and see wildflowers from mid-winter through to late summer.